apache/couchdb/share/doc/src/api/misc.rst

     "random"

-When obtaining a list of UUIDs:
+When obtaining a list of UUIDs you'll see the changes:

 .. code-block:: javascript